thufschmitt/tix-papers/typing/types.md

 We distinguish two type productions: the static types (noted by roman letters:
 $t, s, \ldots$) and the gradual types (in greek letters: $τ, σ, \ldots$).
-These productions essentially corresponds to the types presented by @CL17, with as addition the record and list types which are similar to the ones presented in [@Fri04].
+These productions essentially correspond to the types presented by @CL17, with as addition the record and list types which are similar to the ones presented in [@Fri04].

 A type `t` is interpreted as the set of all the values of type `t`.
-The union ($\vee$), intersection ($\wedge$) and difference ($\backslash$) connectives corresponds respectively to the set-theoretic union ($\cup$), intersection ($\cap$) and difference ($\backslash$).
+The union ($\vee$), intersection ($\wedge$) and difference ($\backslash$) connectives correspond respectively to the set-theoretic union ($\cup$), intersection ($\cap$) and difference ($\backslash$).
 So an expression of type `t1 OR t2` is an expression that can be either of type `t1` or of type `t2`; an expression of type `t1 AND t2` is an expression that is both of type `t1` and of type `t2` and an expression of type `t1 \ t2` is an expression that is of type `t1` but not of type `t2`.

-Following the work of @Fri04, the types also contain singleton types (i.e., for every constant `c`, there exists a type `c` such that `c` is the only value of type `c`).
+Following the work of @Fri04, the types also include singleton types (i.e., for every constant `c`, there exists a type `c` such that `c` is the only value of type `c`).
 For example, the type `Bool` is not a builtin type, but is the type `true OR